eml-eda/riscvsim-dpm/README.md

 open_vcd: Opens the GTKWave tool with the generated vcd file.
 ~~~

-To run the simulation for the first time, follow these steps:
+To run the simulation for the first time, after meeting the [prerequisite](#prerequisite), in `pulpdpm` folder follow these steps:

 1. Compile GVSoC:

     ~~~bash
     make gvsoc
     ~~~